Xophmeister/words-of-the-day/README.md

 "Hello, people!" she beamed.

 We weren't people to her, of course, just an inconvenience.
-Still, she was a tiresome abstraction to us too, like free market capitalism or Thursdays, so it was at least a balanced relationship.
+Still, she was a tiresome abstraction to us too -- like free market capitalism, or Thursdays -- so it was at least a balanced relationship.
 Her salutation was met with an enthusiasm that only the sweet release of death could surpass.